alanbriolat/imdbintersect/README.rst

 ------------

 * For some reason, movie search results are messed up when running the webapp through mod_wsgi, but not when running the CLI or standalone web.py app, on the same machine with the same code.
-If anybody knows of mod_wsgi messing up the Python environment in ways which might cause this, please let me know!

 .. _web.py: http://webpy.org/